buildkite/docs/pages/agent/clusters.md

 1. Navigate to the cluster’s _Maintainers_.
 1. Select a user or team.
 1. Click _Add Maintainer_.

+### Pause a queue

+You can pause a queue to prevent jobs from being dispatched to agents associated with that queue.
+To pause a queue:

+1. Navigate to your cluster’s _Queues_.
+1. Select on the queue you wish to pause.
+1. Select _Edit_.
+1. Under _Queue Management_, select _Pause Queue_.
+1. Enter an optional note in the dialog if needed, and confirm that you wish to pause the queue.
+The note will be displayed on the queue page, and any affected builds.

+Jobs which have _already_ been dispatched to agents in the queue prior to pausing will continue to run.
+New jobs which target the paused queue will 'wait' until the queue is resumed.

+Trigger steps do not rely on agents, so they will run unless they have a dependency that has been halted by the paused queue.
+The behaviour of the jobs they trigger depends on their configuration.
+If a triggered job targets the paused queue, it will 'wait' until the queue is resumed.
+If a triggered job does not target the pasued queue, it will run as usual.

+To resume the queue again, select _Resume Queue_.
+Once resumed, job dispatch to the queue will operate as usual, and any 'waiting' jobs affected by the pause will be picked up.

 ### Migrate to clusters